zzybluebell/tp/docs/UserGuide.md

 ### 22. <label id="22">Saving the data</label>

-ezFoodie data are saved in a JSON file in hard disk automatically after any command that changes the data.
+ezFoodie data are saved in a JSON file in hard disk `[JAR file location]/data/ezfoodie.json` automatically after any command that changes the data.
 There is no need to save manually.

 ### 23. Editing the data file